luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

 # Bottom line

-As you are going to soon find out the quality of sound isn&#8217;t exactly the same as with an AirPort Express, but this tweak allow you to use your Pi as one.
+As you are going to soon find out the quality of sound isn't exactly the same as with an AirPort Express, but this tweak allow you to use your Pi as one.
 It can be handy if you are traveling, you have your Pi with you, and you want to plug your music into some audio device or speakers.

 If you wand to use your Raspberry for to play audio there are other options out there.
 One is [RuneAudio](http://www.runeaudio.com) which is a dedicated OS to play music on the Pi and the other is to install [Kodi](https://kodi.tv) since [Kodi can play AirPlay](http://kodi.wiki/view/AirPlay).